flamendless/flamendless.github.io/_posts/2024-11-20-mongodb-day-manila-2024.md

 First of all, the Security Bank showed promising changes and improvements with their system as they showed how MongoDB helped them.

 I can not say the same for ABS-CBN, the short portion that showed MongoDB in their system is a short and confusing moment.
-Maybe the elements in the diagram they made is incorrect or not checked properly because it showed a terrible technical use of MongoDB and it does not highlight MongoDB.
-I will not go on with more details because I am also very confused on the design...
+Maybe the elements in the diagram they made is incorrect or not checked properly for technicalities like the "GraphSQL" component and whatnot.

+It showed a terrible technical use of MongoDB and it does not highlight MongoDB.
+I will not go on with more details because I am also very confused about the architecture design...

+I would like to insert an ABS-CBN joke here but...
+I know that my joke will shutdown any interest in this blog post.

 ---

-### Beyond the Search Bar
+## Beyond the Search Bar

-This one is interesting because this is more technical and developer-friendly session as it shows code snippets on how to do pagination, filtering, and sorting the traditional way and the Atlas Search feature.
+This one is interesting because this is more technical and developer-friendly session as it shows code snippets on how to do the basic and common pagination, filtering, and sorting the traditional way and with the Atlas Search feature.
 However, just one thing to criticize of future improvement, please lessen the indentation of the code shown on the screen.

 The slides were divided into two.
 Right half is for showing the result or keypoints.
 Left half is showing code snippet.
 The left half already does word wrapping (meaning line is too liong) on just the 2 level of nesting.